 The finalists delivered their pitches live onstage to a panel of judges and an audience of approximately 200 philanthropic, business, civic, and nonprofit leaders.

 Cindy Burreson, from Children’s Discovery Museum of the Desert, won “Best Pitch.
 Dana Johnson, from Food Now, won “Most Innovative,” and Shannon Shea, from Elder Love USA won “Audience Choice.”

 NPO Centric, a program of the RAP Foundation, runs this annual event.
-The finalists engage in a 6-month training and mentoring program that includes marketing, branding, and speaking training so that the nonprofits can effectively raise the funding they need to be self-sustaining.
+The finalists engaged in a six-week training and mentoring program that included marketing, branding, and speaking training so that the nonprofits can effectively raise the funding they need to be self-sustaining.
 The program culminates in the live, Fast Pitch competition.